Eye Castle will be used for King Charles Coronation Celebrations Eye Suffolk

 The castle is open daily from Easter until the end of October.
 During the winter months it is open on weekends only, subject to weather conditions.
 There is no entry fee.
 Accessible through a gate in Castle Hill, off Castle Street.

-Opening Hours are 9am until 7pm or dusk (whichever is earlier).
-There is a list of keyholders by the gate, should one be needed (pictures of the signs below).
+Opening Hours are 9am until 7pm or dusk (whichever is earlier) Between Easter and October.
+There is a list of keyholders by the gate, should one be needed, pictures of the signs below.

 Parking is available in the town centre and toilets are available near the cross street car park.